Laser Treatment For ENT Patients

 You should not eat or drink anything for 1 hour after the laser treatment.
 This will give the numbing medicine time to wear off and your swallowing to return to normal.

-You can expect to have blood-tinged mucous or small pieces of the treated tissue.
+You can expect to cough up blood-tinged mucous or small pieces of the treated tissue.
 This is normal.
 Avoid excessive coughing or clearing of the throat that may aggravate the tissue that has been treated.
-You may be asked to wait in the clinic for ½ hour after the treatment.

 You may have throat pain after the numbing medicine wears off.
-The doctor will order pain medicine for you to take after the treatment, if you need it.
 Most patients use Tylenol® for pain relief.
 You may find more relief by sucking on ice chips or drinking ice water.

 You may eat your normal diet.
 Drink plenty of fluids.